 - .01 Billing Notifications: TMCC uses a centralized billing system.
 Student charges are generated from the number of credits that a student enrolls in at the time of the student registration.
+The first billing will be sent out after the last day to add but before the first financial aid disbursement. - .02 A second billing notification will be sent after the after the first disbursement.
+The Business Office will print the invoices for the semester.
 The student billing statement will be mailed to the student's permanent address that is listed in the Registrar's office. - .03 All students will be billed.
 No exceptions will be made.
 If an employer or outside organization is paying the student's tuition and fees, it will be the student responsibility to submit the billing statement to them. - .04 Tuition and fee charges are billed by the semester.
-Students with an outstanding balance from previous semesters may not be permitted registration access in a subsequent semester until the account is cleared. - .05 A payment plan may be allowed for those students who are unable to pay their tuition and fees.
+Students with an outstanding balance from previous semesters will not be permitted registration access in a subsequent semester until the account is cleared. - .05 A payment plan may be allowed for those students who are unable to pay their tuition and fees.
 The students will need to pay 50% of their tuition and fees expenses during the fourth week of class with the remaining balance (50%) paid by the end of the semester.
-Bills must be paid in full by the completion of the semester.

-.06 Students will be responsible to cover all other costs not covered by financial aid.
+Bills must be paid in full by the completion of the semester. - .06 Students will be responsible to cover all other costs not covered by financial aid.

-\Please Note: Students cannot receive transcripts or diplomas until their account is clear.
+Please Note: Students cannot receive transcripts or diplomas until their account is clear.